awsdocs/aws-support-user-guide/doc_source/organizational-view.md

 **To view the report summary**

-1. Sign in to the organization's master account and open the AWS Trusted Advisor console at [https://console\.aws\.amazon\.com/trustedadvisor](https://console.aws.amazon.com/trustedadvisor/)\.
+1. Sign in to the organization's management account and open the AWS Trusted Advisor console at [https://console\.aws\.amazon\.com/trustedadvisor](https://console.aws.amazon.com/trustedadvisor/)\.

 1. In the left navigation pane, choose **Organizational View**\.

 1. Choose the report name\.

    On the **Summary** page, view the check statuses for each category\.
-You can choose the **Filters Applied** list to see the filters specified for your report\.

 **Example : Report summary for an organization**